 Students who wish to revive an inactive student organization must follow the procedures for establishing a new student organization and submit a reviewed/revised constitution, a list of five members, and a written statement from a faculty/staff member indicating a willingness to serve as the adviser to email@example.com.
 Upon the review of materials to ensure compliance with the student organization requirements, the group will be reinstated.

-Each student organization is required to have a faculty/staff advisor who is employed by Quinnipiac who serves as a resource between the university and the organization beyond the Office of campus life.
-The role of the faculty/staff advisor is to:
+Each student organization is required to have a faculty/staff adviser who is employed by Quinnipiac who serves as a resource between the university and the organization beyond the Office of campus life.
+The role of the faculty/staff adviser is to:

-- Keep the office of campus life apprised of any issues, concerns, liability, or risk which may arise with their organization;
+- Keep the Office of Campus Life apprised of any issues, concerns, liability or risk that may arise with their organization.

-- Actively participate in advisor training, development, and learning opportunities provided by the office of campus life;
+- Actively participate in adviser training, development and learning opportunities provided by the Office of Campus Life.

-- Advise and support students traveling on organizational off-campus trips through participating as their trip advisor or helping identify an alternative on-site advisor in their absence;
+- Advise and support students traveling on organizational off-campus events through participating as their trip adviser or helping identify an alternative on-site adviser in their absence.

-- Respond to all questions and request for help in a timely manner;
+- Respond to all questions and requests for help in a timely manner.

 - Serve as a positive guiding role model in communication and interactions with students while building a strong rapport and foundation of trust.

 Specific organizational expectations should be outlined in the organization’s constitution.
-Advisors may not consume or be under the influence of illegal substances at any organization event.
+Advisers may not consume or be under the influence of illegal substances at any organization event.